thorbenlouw/the-story-of-llms-in-50-papers/summaries/attention-is-all-you-need-vaswani-2017.md

 ## References

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).
 Attention Is All You Need. *Advances in Neural Information Processing Systems (NeurIPS)*, 30. arXiv:1706.03762

+## Figure Insights

+- Figure 1 (Model Architecture): Shows the encoder-decoder layout with stacked self-attention and feed-forward blocks, plus residual connections and layer normalization.
+Clarifies where masked self-attention appears in the decoder and where cross-attention attends to the encoder outputs.
+- Table 1 (Complexity): Compares per-layer computational complexity and maximum path length for self-attention vs. recurrent and convolutional models, motivating why the Transformer parallelizes better and shortens information paths despite O(n²) attention.